esteedqueen/vuenotes/README.md

 # vuenotes
 A Vue Experiment - Chrome extension for replacing a new tab with notes.

-* This explores the concept of [Vue Single File Components]() along with other vue properties/functionalities.
+This explores the concept of [Vue Single File Components](https://vuejs.org/v2/guide/single-file-components.html) along with other vue properties/functionalities and concepts involved in creating a chrome extension:

-* I explored creating multiple single file components and using a component in another component
+* use of multiple single file components and using a component in another component
+* use of `manifest.json` for a simple chrome extension
+* use of chrome storage for saving notes locally

 # Development